Online File Compressors Privacy Risks on Windows

 - GetCompress Privacy on WindowsHow GetCompress processes files on Windows, when it uses the network, and how that compares to built-in tools and online compressors.

-- Offline Media Compression on WindowsCompress images, video, and PDF on Windows without uploading to online tools.
-Local JPEG, MP4, and PDF processing for NDA work and slow connections.
+- Offline Media Compression on WindowsCompress images, video, and PDF on Windows without uploading.
+Local JPEG, MP4, and PDF processing for NDA work, air-gapped PCs, and slow Wi-Fi.